top of page

 Murray sits, Byron’s voice reads

 B: My dear Moray - firstly, I cannot thank you, in truth, for the diarist with which you provided me - never have you parted with £500 so inefficiently.
-Do you know how many Covent Garden milliners you can get for that?
+Do you know how many Covent Garden strumpets you can get for that?

 JM (furrowed): Guineas or pounds?
 Guineas or pounds?

 B: He is currently ranging barefoot through Milan, or perchance is incarcerated.
-One of my travelling fellow elites will ensure its safe delivery.
-Addio - go on and prosper!
+One of my travelling fellow elites will ensure its safe delivery - Addio - go on and prosper!
 B.

-JM: A letter of encouragement? - mmm, I will have to wing it (drops his pince-nez) - plagiary is my only chance - but who?
-Or is it whom? - what do I know?
-I only count the money!
-Och
+JM: A letter of encouragement? - mmm, I will have to wing it (drops his pince-nez) - plagiary is my only chance - but who? - or is it whom? - what do I know?
+I only count the money! - och

 Prowls office, stiffens back